grybiena/simple-zig-wasm-game/README.md

 # A simple game in zig

 The game mechanics are very simple.
-Move the ada and push the pots onto the patches to win.
+Move ada and push the pots onto the patches to win.
 Avoid running into tom.

 [Try it](https://blog.grybiena.com/simple-zig-wasm-game/)